infinitizon/nodemailer-zeptomail-transport/ReadMe.md

 # nodemailer-zeptomail-transport
 # Intro
-The custom transport plugin that allows to send email using Nodemailer via [Zeptomail](https://www.zoho.com/zeptomail/email-api.html)  from [ZOHO](https://www.zoho.com/)
+A custom transport plugin that allows to send email using Nodemailer via [Zeptomail](https://www.zoho.com/zeptomail/email-api.html)  from [ZOHO](https://www.zoho.com/)
 # Purpose
 A Tiny plugin for the new Zeptomail API and Nodemailer v4+.
 Really tiny and optimized plugin written in Typescript
 # Support the project